KxSystems/docs/docs/wp/market-depth/index.md

-## :fontawesome-solid-user: Author
+## Author

-Stephen Dempsey is based in Dublin.
+**Stephen Dempsey** is based in Dublin.
 Stephen works for First Derivatives’ R&D team on a variety of different applications in Kx technology.
 He has been involved in the design and implementation of a wide range of applications, including tick-capture and algorithmic-trading platforms.